oat-sa/taohub-articles/forge/results-and-events/data-presentation.md

 ***Path* := *PU*[{ *Sep* } *PU* ]**\*

-*PU* : Property URI is the URI of a property of the ranged class.\
+*PU* : Property URI is the URI of a property of the ranged class.<br/>

 *Sep* : is a separator.
 In the current version Sep = ‘**’

 ### The path